mehulagg/gitlab/doc/integration/jira_development_panel.md

 - See the linked `branches`, `commits`, and `merge requests` in Jira issues (merge requests are called "pull requests" in Jira issues).

-Jira issue IDs must be specified in uppercase for the integration to work.
+Jira issue IDs must be formatted in uppercase for the integration to work.

 ![Branch, Commit and Pull Requests links on Jira issue](img/jira_dev_panel_jira_setup_3.png)